Saturday

 RF24Mesh: Automates addressing etc. for RF24Network and provides a seamless, self-healing network on top of all the layer 3 network features.

 RF24Ethernet adds a surprising level of reliability, consistency, and ease of use to nodes running RF24Network, by using standard TCP/IP networking.
-It uses a PC-connected Arduino or a Rasberry Pi as a network gateway, to allow RF24Network nodes to connect directly to web services or act as a web-server etc. Allows users to control nrf24l01 sensors or systems easily, reliably, and simply using any device with a web-browser.
-The API is very similar to the standard Arduino Ethernet library.
+It uses the nrf24l01 radios as a standard Network Interface Card (NIC).
+It uses a Rasberry Pi or other Linux platforms as a network gateway, to allow RF24Network nodes to connect directly to web services or act as a web-server etc. Allows users to control nrf24l01 sensors or systems easily, reliably, and simply using any device with a web-browser, MQTT, etc. The API is very similar to the standard Arduino Ethernet library.

 Class documentation now available here